floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 as return address
 - next a 16-bit interrupt vector is constructed from the I register (as high byte) and the 'interrupt vector low byte'
-- the 16-bit interrupt vector is placed on the data bus and two memory read machine cycles are performed to read another 16-bit address which is the start of the interrupt service routine
+- the 16-bit interrupt vector is placed on the address bus and two memory read machine cycles are performed to read another 16-bit address which is the start of the interrupt service routine
 - execution continues at the interrupt service routine